SocialEconomyDataLab/spec/docs/licensing.md

 > [Organisation] is committed to transparency and we work with 360Giving to publish information about our grants.
 >
-> Using the 360Giving data standard, our awarded grants since [Year] are available as [File Type] here.
+> Using the Social Finance Data Specification, our social finance deals since [Year] are available as [File Type] here.
 >
 > This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to [Organisation].
 >
-> We believe that with better information, grantmakers can be more effective and strategic decision makers.
-360Giving provides support for grantmakers to publish their grants data openly, to understand their data, and to use the data to create online tools that make grant making more effective.
+> We believe that with better information, social investors can be more effective and strategic decision makers.
+The Social Finance Data Specification provides support for investors to publish their grants data openly, to understand their data, and to use the data to create online tools that make social investment more effective.
 For more information, visit http://www.threesixtygiving.org/ -->

 ### Where can I find more information?